mendelgusmao/PHP-HaavokIPC/README.md

 * GIPC_PREPEND_IPC_CLASS

-Enable or disable the prepending of GhettoIPC.class.php in back end, avoiding the need to include the file
+Enable or disable the prepending of HaavokIPC.class.php in back end, avoiding the need to include the file

 _It uses the parameter "-d auto_prepend_file" or "define auto_prepend_file INI entry", so it will overwrite INI configuration_

 * GIPC_FORCE_NO_OUTPUT

-Enable or disable output buffering in back end from the instantiation of GhettoIPC
+Enable or disable output buffering in back end from the instantiation of HaavokIPC

 ## Setting the driver